Rangers vs Mariners: Starting Lineups, Injury Report

 10-Day Injured List

-- Dane Dunning (right ankle impingement): Manager Chris Woodward confirmed on Tuesday that Dunning is on schedule for a return to the rotation when the team comes home on Friday.

-- John King (left shoulder inflammation): King threw one inning of relief in a rehab assignment with Triple-A Round Rock on Tuesday.
-The Rangers will have him throw once again before evaluating when to bring him back to the big league club.
+- John King (left shoulder inflammation): King threw one inning of relief in a rehab assignment with Triple-A Round Rock on Tuesday and threw again on Friday night.
+He is expected to return to the team by the first game of this week's three-game series with the Seattle Mariners on Tuesday.

 - Eli White (right elbow strain): White's elbow was described as a flexor strain by Chris Woodward on Saturday, and said the club is in a "wait and see" mode for a couple of weeks before deciding what the best plan is for his rehab.
 With the short amount of time left in the season, time is running out for White to make a case for playing time next year.